 Chitwan National Park situated in the south-central of Nepal which covers an area of 932 sq. km in the subtropical lowland of the inner Terai which shares its boundary with the Parsa Wildlife Reserve.
 It is the focal point for the one who loves nature.
 The jungle is also the home of the endangered Royal Bengal tiger, the Indian one-horn rhino, sloth bear, langur monkeys, wild boar, leopards, jungle cats, various types of deer and over 400 species of colorful birds.

-There is diversity in the ecosystem including the Churia hills, Oxbow lakes and the rivers like Rapti, Reu, and Narayani.
-The Churia Hills elevates from 150m towards the east and the western part is more rugged with the Someshwor hill.
+There is diversity in the ecosystem including the Churia hills, Oxbow lakes, and the rivers like Rapti, Reu, and Narayani.
+The Churia Hills elevate from 150m towards the east and the western part is more rugged with the Someshwor hill.
 The park is famous for Elephant safari, Jeep safari, Bird watching and canoeing in Rapti River.
-The one staying an overnight at Chitwan loves the Cultural performance shown at the evening time dancing in their cultural dresses along with the fire.
+The one staying overnight at Chitwan loves the Cultural performance shown in the evening time dancing in their cultural dresses along with the fire.

 Bardia National Park located in the Terai region is Nepal’s largest national park and wilderness, occupying an area of 968 km2.
-An area has the diversity of Sal forest, grassland, and savannah and reverie forest.
+The area has a diversity of Sal forest, grassland, and savannah and reverie forest.
 It is bordered by the Karnali River in the west and is bisected by the Babai River in the Bardiya district.
-The park is a site for spotting the endangered wildlife which is the home for 50 species of mammal, 400 species of birds including endangered species and 125 species of fish.
+The park is a site for spotting endangered wildlife which is home to 50 species of mammal, 400 species of birds including endangered species and 125 species of fish.

 Koshi Tappu touches Sunsari, Saptari and Udayapur District of eastern Nepal covering 175 km2 which are 10km wide and 10km long stretching towards Nepal/India border along the Sapta Koshi River.
-The wildlife reserve was established in 1976 especially for the preservation of habitat of wild buffalo in Nepal.
+The wildlife reserve was established in 1976, especially for the preservation of the habitat of wild buffalo in Nepal.

-It is the pinpoint for the bird watching where the enthusiast will be given a visual enhancement device like binoculars and telescopes for better sight.
-High walls of 7-10 m are constructed the parallel to the river in order to prevent the destructive flood during monsoon season.
+It is the pinpoint for bird watching where the enthusiast will be given a visual enhancement device like binoculars and telescopes for better sight.
+High walls of 7-10 m are constructed parallel to the river in order to prevent destructive flood during monsoon season.
 Among 68% of grassland coverage, only 6% is covered by forest.
-Koshi Tappu is a home to 200 species of fish, 31 species of mammals and 485 species of birds.
+Koshi Tappu is home to 200 species of fish, 31 species of mammals, and 485 species of birds.